 Image alternative (sometimes simply called «alt», after the HTML attribute used in the code) is the text alternative for an image.
 It is not normally visible by default but appears if the image fails to load, for example.
 Assistive technologies used by blind or visually impaired people, such as screen readers, other voice tools, and braille displays, enable this alternative to be presented if it exists.
 A correctly written text alternative allows them to access the image's content in the same way as other users.

-The correct completion of these image alternatives is part of one of the many criteria for The General Accessibility Improvement Repository – which forms the applicable regulatory framework for public websites in France and is a benchmark for many private organisations.
-A non-compliant criterion on this point can be sufficient to generate a non-conformity within the framework of an audit.
+The correct completion of these image alternatives is part of one of the many criteria for The General Accessibility Improvement Repository – which constitutes the applicable regulatory framework for public websites in France and a benchmark for many private organisations.
+A non-compliant criterion on this point may be sufficient to generate non-compliance in the context of an audit.
+An absent or poorly drafted alternative is not just a technical flaw: it can make information totally inaccessible and compromise understanding of the content.

 Why and how to formalise image qualification in an organisation

-Integrating an image into a digital interface involves several professions. at distinct moments: design, development, publication.
-However, none of these moments are subject to explicit responsibility for accessibility qualification.
+Integrating an image into a digital interface involves several professions. at distinct stages: design, development, publication.
+However, none of these stages are subject to explicit responsibility for accessibility qualifications.
 Without a clear framework to guide these choices, practices can vary from one team to another and from one project to another.
-The same errors then gradually reappear, even after an audit or RGAA compliance.
+The same errors then progressively reappear, even after an audit or RGAA compliance.
+Without formalisation, accessibility relies on implicit decisions, which are rarely homogeneous and difficult to audit.

 Raising team awareness of accessibility is a first step but insufficient to harmonise concrete decisions.
 Ensuring the long-term accessibility of images requires to structure editorial production and to formalise a shared framework between teams.

 In the majority of organisations, The decision of who should fill in the alt text for images remains implicit.
-Guiding teams with rules that are understandable by everyone helps to unify practices and ensure good compliance with the image criterion over time.
+This organisational ambiguity leads to recurring non-compliance, even after initial compliance phases.

 Rules to define for image accessibility

-For any type of image added by the content teams, the teams should be sufficiently guided to be able to answer these three questions:
+For any type of image added by the content teams, the teams must be able to answer these three questions:

 1- Is my image decorative or informative?